ASI killed, 2 constables injured in terrorist attack in Srinagar | Law-Order

 - India

-A police officer was killed and two constables were injured when terrorists attacked a police team in the outskirts of the city on Tuesday, officials said.
+A Jammu and Kashmir Police officer was killed and two constables were injured when terrorists attacked a police team in the outskirts of the city on Tuesday, officials said.
 The incident happened around 7:15 pm when the terrorists fired upon the police naka at the Lal Bazar area, the officials said.
-They said an assistant sub-inspector of police was killed, while the two constables were injured in the attack.
+They said an assistant sub-inspector (ASI) Mushtaq Ahmad was killed while the two constables, Fayaz Ahmad and Abu Bakar, were injured in the attack.
+The injured cops were rushed to a hospital.
+“ASI Mushtaq Ahmad #succumbed to his injuries & attained #martyrdom.
+We pay rich #tribute to the #martyr for his supreme #sacrifice made in the line of duty.
+Other two injured personnel are being treated.
+Further details shall follow,” Kashmir Zone Police wrote on Twitter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)